-Piles form when pressure builds in the small blood vessels in your rectum or anus, so that the tissue round them enlarges and forms a lump.
+Piles form when pressure builds in the small blood vessels in your rectum or anus so that the tissue around them enlarges and forms a lump.

 Piles are very common and anyone can get them.
 Some piles are small, internal and cause no symptoms.
-However, sometimes you can have symptoms such as itching, sore skin, constipation, bleeding and pain, anal discharge or a lump you can feel on the outside of your anus.
-On rare occasions, chronic blood loss from haemorrhoids may cause anaemia.
+However, sometimes you can have symptoms such as itching, sore skin, constipation, bleeding, pain, anal discharge or a lump you can feel on the outside of your anus.
+On rare occasions, chronic (long-term) blood loss from haemorrhoids may cause anaemia.

-Piles often get better on their own or with over-the-counter treatments like a haemorrhoid cream.
+Piles often get better on their own in a few days or with over-the-counter treatments such as haemorrhoid cream.
 Easing constipation can help too, as straining on the toilet to pass stools (faeces) can make piles worse.

 If these piles treatments don’t work, there are several types of surgery that have a high success rate in removing piles.

-The most common symptom of piles is bleeding – bright red blood you can see after you’ve passed a stool.
+The most common symptom of piles is anal bleeding ie bright red blood you can see after you have passed a stool.